Modest 0.3% November retail sales bump, optimism still high

-NEW YORK (AP) — Americans slowed their spending from October to November but still continued to shop ahead of the critical holiday season, brushing off rising prices and shortages.
+NEW YORK (AP) — Americans slowed their spending from October to November but continued shopping ahead of the critical holiday season, brushing off rising prices and shortages.

 Retail sales rose a modest, seasonally adjusted 0.3% in November compared with the previous month when sales jumped 1.8%, the U.S. Commerce Department said Wednesday.

-That was a bit weaker than most economists had expected, yet early holiday shopping may have pushed holiday shopping traditionally done in November, up a month to October with news of shortages and supply chain issues consistently in headlines.
+That was a bit weaker than most economists had expected, yet consistent headlines about shortages may have pushed some to begin holiday shopping early, shifting sales from November to October.

 While sales dipped at department stores and other retail spots, sales at restaurants rose 1% compared with October.
-That is the biggest gain since July, though the spread of the new omicron variant may drag those activities.
+That is the biggest gain since July.

-Omicron emerged late in November and the report Wednesday would not capture any of its negative effects.
+Omicron emerged late in November, however, and the report Wednesday would not capture any of its negative effects.

-Online sales were unchanged last month when that figure was up 4.1%.

 Stephen Stanley, chief economist at Amherst Pierpont, said that the typical pattern in monthly retail activity before the pandemic alternated between weak and strong, and this also may be a shift back to more normal activity.